A Guide to Small Business Tax Deductions

 Business loans are tax deductible, and so are mortgages on business property.
 Both can be written off along with interest paid on business loans in general.
-That means interest on loans from National Funding are tax deductible!
+That means interest on business loans from National Funding are tax deductible!

 Depreciation can be complicated, so is best suited for more experienced tax professionals and financial advisors.
 However, usually depreciation involves spreading the cost of a large expense such as large equipment over multiple tax years.